Unicode library for C++ by Ross Smith

 (booleans, integers, floating point, characters, strings, and time points and

-durations), as well as for the Uuid
+durations), as well as for the Uuid and Version types from the Prion

 library; user defined formatters for other types can also be supplied.